McGill University, MArch

 Mount St. Mary’s College, MA

-Her work with artists, brands and institutions internationally includes projects in Los Angeles, Austin, New York, Miami, London, Paris, Rome, and Berlin.
+With over a decade of experience as a director, project manager and consultant she is highly skilled in brand management, development, archival work, project & event production, engagement, and community relationships.
+Her work internationally with artists, brands, and institutions includes projects in Los Angeles, Austin, New York, Miami, London, Paris, Rome, and Berlin.

 Virginia Tech, BArch

-Anna joined Studio Rick Joy in 2021.
-She has been involved in various facets of the design process ranging from analytical work, conceptual modeling, and rendering.
+Anna works on various facets of the design process ranging from analytical work, conceptual modeling, design and rendering.

-Her career in architecture is just beginning and she is keen to take on new challenges that will continue to aid in the development of her creative skillset and understanding of architecture as a whole.
+Her career in architecture is just beginning and she is keen to take on new challenges that will continue to aid in the development of her creative skillset and holistic understanding of the field.

-Prior to joining the studio, Anna interned in Virginia and has an extensive background in the visual arts, particularly hand drawing and graphic design.
+Anna has an extensive background in the visual arts, particularly hand drawing and graphic design.

 She hopes to use architecture as a means of bringing to life the untold tales of our kind through immersive and sensory narrative experiences.